9thAAC/9thAAC.github.io/index.md

 Registration fees should be paid via bank transfer - more details will be emailed to you once you register.

-We will have an individually funded conference dinner at the AAA pub on Tuesday 18th November.
+We will have an individually funded conference dinner at ENTER NAME OF PUB/RESTAURANT on Tuesday 18th November.

+<h2 id="rego">Travel Support for Students</h2>

 There is limited travel support available for students.
 If you would like to apply for this support, please email [Santiago Barrera Acevedo](mailto:s.barreraacevedo@latrobe.edu.au?subject=Student%20funding%20application%20for%20AAC) with a letter of support from your supervisor and an approximate budget of your expenses.